ligato/docs/docs/api/api-vpp-agent.md

 ---

 !!!
 Note
-    REST supports the retrieval of the existing configuration for VPP and Linux plugins.
-You cannot use REST APIs to add, modify, or delete configuration data.
-Use [agentctl](../user-guide/agentctl.md) to perform those tasks.<br></br>Note that Ligato REST APIs use `9191` as the default port number.
+    Ligato REST APIs use `9191` as the default port number.
 You can change this value using one of the [REST plugin configuration options][rest-plugin-config-options].

 ---